And 3 recent updates for livestock operations

 - Typically costs less than other options and is usually perceived more favorably by lenders.
 Also, no brokerage fee or margin calls are required.

-- Producers can sell LRP-covered livestock up to 60 days prior to the end date, whereas previously, this was 30 days.
-This was a big relief to Western producers because they were running out of pasture space to support their cattle and feed is highly expensive out here,” says senior district sales manager Jacqueline Da Rocha.
-“RMA Manager Bulletin 22-004 helps support cattle producers facing those hard drought-related decisions.”
+- Farmers can sell LRP-covered livestock up to 60 days prior to the end date, whereas previously, this was 30 days.
+This was a big relief to Western operations because they were running out of pasture space to support their cattle and feed is highly expensive out here,” says senior district sales manager Jacqueline Da Rocha.
+“RMA Manager Bulletin 22-004 helps support cattle farmers facing those hard drought-related decisions.”

 More from the experts:

-One of the biggest draws of the LRP program is how customizable it is for a variety of producers across the country.
-“A producer could literally insure one head.
+One of the biggest draws of the LRP program is how customizable it is for a variety of farmers and ranchers across the country.
+“A farmer could literally insure one head.
 There’s no minimum,” says Des Moines-based Redig.
-“And the maximums have also increased, so it’s really tailored for any-sized operation.”
+“And the maximums have also recently increased, so it’s really tailored for any-sized operation.”

-Often viewed as a win-win for ranchers, LRP doesn’t come without questions.
-Western U.S.-based Jacqueline Da Rocha serves producers often struggling with drought.
+Often viewed as a win-win for livestock farmers and ranchers, LRP doesn’t come without questions.
+Western U.S.-based Jacqueline Da Rocha serves livestock farmers often struggling with drought.

-“One thing I hear frequently from producers is that they like the product but wonder how they get out of it if they contract,” shares Da Rocha.
+“One thing I hear frequently from farmers and ranchers is that they like the product but wonder how they get out of it if they contract,” shares Da Rocha.
 “I tell them, ‘Even if you know you are going to contract during the endorsement period you will still have risk until you transfer ownership.
-Set up your endorsement so you control your risk until you transfer ownership.’.”
+Set up your endorsement so you control your risk until you transfer ownership.’”

 So how does coverage work?
 Let’s break down a sample calculation.

-A young producer purchases 550-lb steers and does not yet have financial leverage.
+A young livestock farmer purchases 550-lb steers and does not yet have financial leverage.
 They plan to feed them out to 900 pounds, so they are considering a 21-week endorsement.
-The producer looks at endorsements ending in 21 weeks and sees 10 options.
+The farmer looks at endorsements ending in 21 weeks and sees 10 options.
 What makes the most sense for them?
 With a firm understanding of feed costs, they went with the highest coverage level 99.46% ($46/head, $1.77 locked-in price).
 After their ending date, the ending value is released by RMA.

 - If the price is lower, they will receive the difference (less insurance premium).

-- If the price is higher than was locked in ($1.77), the producer is not eligible for an indemnity payment.
+- If the price is higher than was locked in ($1.77), the farmer is not eligible for an indemnity payment.

-And that’s a breakdown of LRP insurance and a few new key benefits for 2023.
+And that’s a breakdown of LRP insurance and a few recent updates.
 Get in touch with your crop insurance agent to see if LRP is the right fit for your livestock operation.